Services

 • The NHS Trust believed it had a strong defence to the claim and had reasonable grounds for that belief notwithstanding that the matter was not unsuitable for mediation;

-• The NHS Trust believed the cost of mediation would be disproportionate with regard to the value of the claim;
+• The NHS Trust believed that the cost of mediation would be disproportionate with regard to the value of the claim;

 3. For that purpose, the burden is on the unsuccessful party to show that its opponent’s refusal was unreasonable (that is, there is no presumption in favour of ADR).